 The School of Kinesiology was founded as the School of Physical and Health Education in 1969 and graduated its first class with an Honours Bachelor of Physical and Health Education (HBPHE) degree in May, 1973.
 Since 1969, there have been several name and program changes.
-Currently, the School of Kinesiology (established in 1994) offers three major undergraduate degree programs, a Graduate Diploma in Professional Kinesiology and a Masters of Science degree at the graduate level.
+Currently, the School of Kinesiology (established in 1994) offers three major undergraduate degree programs and three programs at the graduate level.

 Kinesiology is a regulated health profession in the province of Ontario.
 In 2013, this regulation expanded the options for graduates.
 Kinesiologists are employed by industries, hospitals, clinics, and other health related organizations or institutions.
 Many alumni have become facility and sports administrators, fitness programmers and consultants.
 Others have pursued careers as elementary and secondary school teachers and administrators.
 In addition, graduates have used their degree as a stepping-stone to becoming physicians, chiropractors, physiotherapists, occupational therapists, athletic therapists, and university professors.